Conservative opposition stalls House vote on Pentagon funding bill

-House GOP leaders on Wednesday delayed a procedural vote for a Department of Defense appropriations bill amid hardline conservative pressure on overall spending levels that threatened to sink the legislation.
+House GOP leaders Wednesday delayed a procedural vote for a Department of Defense appropriations bill amid hard-line conservative pressure on overall spending levels that threatened to sink the legislation.

 Leaders had planned to bring the rule for the legislation, a procedural vote that outlines the parameters for its consideration, to the floor in a 1:30 p.m. vote series, according to a notice sent out earlier in the day.